life jackets water sports

 DIN EN ISO 12402-4:

-The standard relates to safety requirements for lifejackets with a buoyancy of 100N, used by adults of average height and weight in sheltered waters and by swimmers in open waters.
-Vests of this level are intended for people who have to wait for rescue in sheltered waters.
+The standard specifies safety requirements for lifejackets with a buoyancy of 100 N, used by adults of average height and weight in sheltered waters and by swimmers in open waters.
+Lifejackets of this level are intended for persons who must wait for rescue in sheltered waters.
 Lifejackets of this level should not be used in severe conditions.

 -